-By grasping the coin firmly between your thumb and forefinger and then slowly rotating it as you slowly tilt it to and fro, you should be able to see radiant lines of lustre as if they were spokes of light rays emanating from a wheel.
-If you observe this effect, the coin most likely possesses original mint lustre.
-It should be full lustre and not merely one or two rays of light.
-A dipped, or otherwise doctored, coin will not show this cartwheel effect.
+Grasp the coin firmly between your thumb and forefinger and then slowly rotate it as you slowly tilt it to and fro.
+You should be able to see radiant lines of lustre as if they were spokes of light rays emanating from a wheel.
+If you observe this effect, then the coin most likely possesses original mint lustre.
+It should be full lustre, and not merely one or two rays of light.
+A dipped or otherwise doctored coin will not show this cartwheel effect.

-Another defect to be aware of is the coin with a fingerprint on its surface.
-Try to steer clear of this defect unless you simply must have the coin and the price is reduced significantly.
+Another defect to be aware of is a fingerprint on the surface.
+Try to steer clear of this unless you simply must have the coin and the price is reduced significantly.

 Coins struck for circulation can not be absolutely perfect.
-Due to the nature of their manufacture, circulating coins must contain on or more mint-made marks or scratches even if noticeable only with high powered magnification.
+Due to the nature of their manufacture, circulating coins must contain one or more mint-made marks or scratches even if noticeable only with high powered magnification.
 These are not the defects we are speaking about.
-What we are saying is to avoid, at all cost, the coins containing man-made defects an this includes artificially toned and dipped coins.
-By selecting only those coins with outstanding eye appeal your collection will be one to be proud of.
+What we are saying is to avoid, at all cost, the coins containing man-made defects–this includes artificially toned and dipped coins.
+By selecting only those coins with outstanding eye appeal, your collection will be one to be proud of.